Storytelling, podcasting get uptick in interest among BIPOC entertainers

 ADVERTISEMENT ~ Amazon

-As an Amazon affiliate, I earn a percentage from purchases with my referral links.
+As an Amazon Affiliate, I earn a percentage for each purchase with my referral links.

 While listeners have enjoyed hearing friendly banter about entertainment, politics, random funny news and interviews on these streaming platforms, there’s another lane that entertainers are taking advantage of: storytelling.